LiamJCates/Programming-Notes/C++/IO.md

 can do so using one statement: std::cin >> Variable1 >> Variable2;

+cin is a stream so if we want to intake a space delimited phrase cin will only read the first word in a space delimited phrase.
+To get the whole line use: getline([stream], [variable]);

+string str;
+getline(cin, str);

 Stream IO
 C++ standard IO includes input from the keyboard and output to the console as well as other sources like files that support streaming